hansonkd/puff/book/RPC.md

     return payload["hello"]
 ```

-Now run `poetry run cargo run wait_forever` in one or more terminals and `poetry run cargo run queue_task` in another terminal repeatedly.
+Now run `poetry run run_cargo wait_forever` in one or more terminals and `poetry run run_cargo queue_task` in another terminal repeatedly.
 Your tasks should be distributed across all listening nodes.

 # Step 2: Improving responsiveness